WitnessOfThe/multinational-retail-data-centralisation/README.md

 	ADD FOREIGN KEY(product_code)
 	REFERENCES dim_products(product_code);
 ```
 3. Create additional columns with conditional data segmentation.
-Here we want to have segments, which will help build store logistics based on products weight.
-Also we want to remove string based availability flags to proper boolean format.
+Here we want to have segments, which will help build store logistics based on product weight.
+Also, we want to remove string-based availability flags to proper boolean format
 ```
 ALTER TABLE dim_products
 	ADD weight_class VARCHAR(30);